 The National Communications Authority (NCA) was established by an Act of Parliament, Act 524 in December 1996, which has recently been repealed and replaced by the National Communications Authority Act, 2008 (Act 769).
 The Authority is the statutory body in charge of licensing and regulating electronic communication activities and services in the country.

 A Local Representative is required to apply for NCA Approval.
-Manufacturers and consultants not present in the country must apply for Type Approval through an authorized local agent or contact.
+Manufacturers and consultants not present in the country must apply for Type Approval through an authorized local agent.
 The approval itself is based on European Standards, therefore it is required to fulfil the requirements of the RED 2014/53/EU beforehand.

 The NCA Approval process can take up to approximately 8 weeks.
 The validity of the Certificate of Conformity is permanent.